 Stay at 137 Pillars Suites Bangkok for a chic welcome to Bangkok – you can even take in skyline views from the city’s highest infinity pool.
-Or take a look at our three other hotels, all centrally located to allow for optimum exploring - Akyra Sukhumvit Bangkok, Akyra Thonglor Bangkok and Maduzi Hotel Bangkok.
+Or take a look at our three other hotels, all centrally located to allow for optimum exploring - Akyra Sukhumvit Bangkok and Akyra Thonglor Bangkok.
 Suggested stay 2-3 nights.

 THE ADVENTURE CONTINUES: PHUKET

 A short internal flight takes you from Bangkok to Phuket.
 Thailand’s largest island and home to six stunning SLH hotels, its tropical rainforests and golden shores are a taste of things to come.

 Wrap yourself in the sights and sounds of the forest at Keemala.
 This boutique hotel close to Phuket’s western shore is focused on finding harmony – with nature, and within yourself.
 You could even stay in a luxury treehouse with a private plunge pool, and welcome each sunrise with a yoga class.